brechtm/rinohtype/doc/quickstart.rst

 A style sheet determines the look of each of the elements in a document.
 For each type of document element, the style sheet object registers a list of style properties.
-Style sheets are stored in plain text files using the INI format with the ``.rts`` extension.
-Below is an excerpt from the `Sphinx` style sheet included with rinohtype.
+Style sheets are stored in plain text files using the Windows INI\ [#ini]_ format with the ``.rts`` extension.
+Below is an excerpt from the :doc:`sphinx_stylesheet` included with rinohtype.

 .. _base style sheet: